-Difference Between Lipedema and Lymphedema
+Comparison of Lipedema and Lymphedema

 Lymphedema tends to occur after puberty (but can occur at any age) with foot and ankle swelling.
 It can affect both males and females.
-While lipedema always affects both legs symmetrically (bilateral appearance), primary lymphedema usually affects only one leg.
-The feet in lymphedema are involved in the swelling, and a diagnostic indicator known as the Stemmer sign is positive.
+While Lipedema always affects both legs symmetrically (bilateral appearance), primary Lymphedema usually affects only one leg.
+The feet in Lymphedema are involved in the swelling, and a diagnostic indicator known as the Stemmer sign is positive.
 Pitting of the skin is invariably present.
-The cause for the onset of lymphedema are malformations of the lymphatic system.
+The cause for the onset of Lymphedema are malformations of the lymphatic system.